isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/budget-2021.md

   - title: Emerging Technology Programme<img src="/images/budget2021/budget_new.png">
     content:  |
-      The Emerging Technology Programme co-funds the costs of trials and adoption of frontier technologies like 5G, aritificial intelligence, and trust technologies.
+      The Emerging Technology Programme co-funds the costs of trials and adoption of frontier technologies like 5G, artificial intelligence, and trust technologies.
 More details in due course.

       <a href="/images/budget2021/Budget 2021 Navigator (businesses).pdf" target="_blank">Find Out More</a>